-Once a product label or other statement made in connection with the claims, states or implies that the product prevents, destroys, repels or mitigates a pest, the product becomes subject to the registration provisions of FIFRA.
+Once a product label or other statement made in connection with the sale or distribution of a product claims, states or implies that the product prevents, destroys, repels or mitigates a pest, the product becomes subject to the registration provisions of FIFRA.
 A claim can be made in labeling, advertising, promotional materials and all other forms of marketing, including product brand names.